Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Benchmark

-\paragraph{Deduplication and label disagreement correction} There are occasionally duplicated examples among the datasets.
+\paragraph{Deduplication and label disagreement correction} Some examples may be labeled for errors in multiple datasets.
 We removed all duplicates so that each instance appears only once in our benchmark.
-During this deduplication process, we detected 100 instances that are annotated in different datasets with \emph{different} factual consistency labels.
-98 of them are between FRANK and XSumFaith and 2 of them are between FRANK and SummEval.
+During this deduplication process, we detected 100 instances of the same summaries that are annotated in different datasets with \emph{different} factual consistency labels.
+98 of them are between FRANK and XSumFaith, and 2 of them are between FRANK and SummEval.
 The authors of this work manually corrected the labels for these examples based on our judgment.